ev2900/OpenSearch_Local_Dashboard_Server/README.md

     version of OpenSearch that your Amazon OpenSearch domain is running

 3. Run the [docker-compose-simple.yaml](https://github.com/ev2900/OpenSearch_Local_Dashboard_Server/blob/main/docker-compose-simple.yaml) file start the docker container by running ```docker-compose -f <path_to_docker_compose_simple> up```

+4. In you web browser navigate to [http://localhost:5601/](http://localhost:5601/) to access the OpenSearch dashboard

 ## with SSL